Dumpling Noodle Soup

 • 1.5 cm ginger, finely grated see notes

-• 250 mL salt-reduced chicken salt see notes
+• 250 mL salt-reduced chicken stock or broth see notes

 • 1 Tbsp miso paste